Why Sak Yant Tattoos are not Free

 Why Thai People Pay for a Sak Yant Tattoo

 Thai people know that a Sak Yant Tattoo like other services (home or office Blessings, funerals, marriage etc) provided by Monks and Temples will require an exchange of money, usually at flexible pricing based on ability to pay and local connections.
-It is generally accepted that any exchange of goods or services is either a barter or financial exchange.
+It is generally accepted that any exchange of goods or services from Temples is either a barter of goods or financial exchange.
 Thai people do not make the distinction that many westerners seem to, that ‘Spiritual’ services are exempt from this system of exchange.

 The Term ‘Donation’ – not the same meaning as in the West